In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 - In addition, the Cincinnati Division hosts InfraGard chapters in Cincinnati, Columbus, and Dayton.
 InfraGard is a national information-sharing alliance between private industry, academic institutions, local and state law enforcement, and government focused on protecting critical national infrastructure.
 For more information on local InfraGard chapters, please visit www.infragard.net.

-- Our division leads Mortgage Fraud Task Forces in Cincinnati and Dayton and a Mortgage Fraud Working Group in Columbus.
-These partnerships focus on the growing area of mortgage and housing related frauds that have been shown to hurt both homeowners and the national economy.
-The FBI works with our partners to identify regional fraud trends, to educate the public about current schemes, and to investigate criminal activity associated with the lending and housing industries.
+- Our division participates in an Economic Crimes Task Force in Cincinnati and an Economic Crimes Working Group in Columbus.
+The FBI works with our partners to identify regional fraud trends, to educate the public about current schemes, and to investigate criminal activity associated with complex financial crime.

 - The Health Care Working Group in Cincinnati was created to target individuals and organizations defrauding public and private sector health care systems.
 The FBI—along with our federal, state, and local law enforcement partners—the Centers for Medicare and Medicaid Services (CMS), and other government and private-sector program participants work closely together to address vulnerabilities, fraud, and abuse.